 Beauty Is Never Tarnished: Played straight and averted, depending on which girl you're talking about.
 Played straight - Shanna is thrown from the car and lands on the road apparently undisfigured while Lanna Frank hits the dashboard amid broken glass that doesn't cut her face.
 Also ZoŽ makes it through the first car chase without a single scratch and barely any dirt, despite getting thrown off the car into a field.
 Averted - Pam's face gets covered with blood as she is killed.
 Jungle Julia's leg gets sliced off in the crash and the spinning wheel of Mike's car rips Arlene's face off.

 Bechdel Test: The second group of girls pass this just fine.
-They do briefly talk about the men in their lives but they also talk about their work, films, cars, guns and the time ZoŽ fell in the ditch.
+They do briefly talk about the men in their lives, but they also talk about their work, films, cars, guns, and the time ZoŽ fell in the ditch.

 Butt Monkey: Poor Lee, played by Mary Elizabeth Winstead.
 Being the ditz of the group, she's always the target of some jokes, even being scared by ZoŽ, when she mistook her for an Australian and ZoŽ pretended that was her Berserk Button.

 Call Back: Stuntman Mike drops a Double Entendre on Butterfly saying "I just got lucky", echoing the same quote made by Nate earlier.
-In both cases the guy gets Butterfly to do something kinky.
+In both cases, the guy gets Butterfly to do something kinky.

 The Cameo: Quentin Tarantino as Warren the bartender.
 Dakota Block, her brother and Earl McGraw in the middle of the film.
 Also the Crazy Babysitter Twins from Planet Terror show up during Butterfly's lap dance.

-Camera Sniper: Stuntman Mike watching the second group girls from his car.
+Camera Sniper: Stuntman Mike watching the second group of girls from his car.
 They walk in slow motion as Stuntman Mike adjusts the camera focus to follow them.

 Car Fu: A large chunk (roughly the last six minutes of the movie).